 - From the Retention policy list, select restore points and specify the number of restore points for which you want to store backup files in the target location.
 By default, Veeam Backup & Replication keeps backup files created for 7 latest restore points.
 After this number is exceeded, Veeam Backup & Replication will remove the earliest restore points from the backup chain.

 - From the Retention policy list, select days and specify the number of days for which you want to store backup files in the target location.
-By default, Veeam Backup & Replication keeps backup files for 7 days.
+By default, Veeam Backup & Replication keeps backup files for 7 days except days when no backup files are created.
 After this period is over, Veeam Backup & Replication will remove the earliest restore points from the backup chain.

 Keep in mind that if you have selected the Workstation type at the Job Mode step of the wizard, you can specify retention policy only in days.